Enhancing our technology with VR

 What’s next?

-Over the coming weeks, I will be sharing my direct experience with this camera, going from my first time using the camera, to applying all my knowledge for a future project within the One|80 project, being the first of its kind.
-Uncovering new styles of delivery and learning the technology to go alongside it is a huge part of what Lime is all about.
-Immersing young people into their learning, getting creative with storytelling and bridging the gap between mental, emotional & social health and the technology all around us.
+Over the coming weeks, we’ll be sharing my direct experience with this camera, going from first time use of the camera, to applying what we learn to a future iteration of the One|80 project.
+Uncovering new styles of delivery and learning to get the best from technology is a huge part of what Lime is all about.

 To find out more, please get in touch with us at: chat@engagelime.com or here